MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

     ![Import command highlighted](media/export-import-16.PNG "Import command highlighted")

-    After your solution has been imported, you should see it in the list, as shown below.
+    After your solution has been imported, you should see it in the list.

     ![All Solutions view with new row highlighted](media/export-import-17.PNG "All Solutions view with new row highlighted")